PureTeamLead/GitHub-UserActivity-CLI/README.md

-# GitHub activity Tracker - CLI application
+# Github activity Tracker - CLI application

 ## How to Run?